Shohely Akhter

 Shohely Akhter Khatun (সোহেলী আক্তার) (born 16 June 1988) is a Bangladeshi cricketer who plays as a right-arm off break bowler.
 She appeared in two One Day Internationals and five Twenty20 Internationals for Bangladesh in 2013 and 2014.
 She played domestic cricket for Dhaka Division.

-In September 2022, she was selected in the team for Women's T20 Asia Cup in Bangladesh, coming back in national side after 8 years.
+In September 2022, she was selected in the Bangladesh squad for the Women's T20 Asia Cup, returning to the national team after 8 years.

 Akhter was born on 16 June 1988 in Rajbari District.
 She was part of the team that won the silver medal in the women's cricket tournament at the 2010 Asian Games in Guangzhou, China.